shrunga92/Restaurant_Order_Analysis_SQL/README.md

 Performance Insights: Evaluating order frequency and restaurant efficiency.

+# Key Findings:
+The menu has 32 items across four categories: American, Asian, Mexican, and Italian.

+Shrimp Scampi is the most expensive item, while Edamame is the least expensive.

+The menu includes 9 Italian dishes, with Fettuccine Alfredo being the least expensive.

+A total of 5,370 orders were placed, with 12,234 items ordered within the dataset's date range.

+The highest number of items in a single order was Order #4305.

+Hamburger was the most ordered item, while Chicken Tacos was the least ordered.

+Order #440 had the highest spending, mostly on Italian dishes, suggesting demand for more Italian options.

+The top 5 highest-spending orders were from Order IDs: 440, 2075, 1957, 330, and 2675.

+These insights help optimize menu offerings, identify customer preferences, and improve restaurant sales strategies.

+# Problems solved
 ### -> View the menu_items table and write a query to find the number of items on the menu
 ```sql
 select * from menu_items;